Transforming Agroecosystems Together

 -

-Introduction to FRAMEwork's new network of Advanced
+Our Farmer Clusters: introduction to FRAMEwork's new network

-Farmer Clusters
+of Advanced Farmer Clusters

 Dr Niamh McHugh (Game and Wildlife Conservation Trust)